-At the moment with the current NVMe SSD speeds and the newer PCIe 4.0 version, the M.2 slot uses a maximum of 4 PCIe lanes.
-However, depending upon your motherboard configuration the amount of PCIe lanes the M.2 slot actually uses may differ.
+With the current NVMe SSD speeds and the newer PCIe 4.0 version, the M.2 slot uses a maximum of 4 PCIe lanes.
+However, depending on your motherboard configuration, the amount of PCIe lanes the M.2 slot uses may differ.

 And hence, the NVMe SSDs are multiple folds faster than even the fastest Hard Disk Drives and SATA SSDs out there.
-However, the amount of PCIe lanes on the M.2 slot AND its PCIe version has a direct impact on its performance.
+However, the amount of PCIe lanes on the M.2 slot AND its PCIe version directly impacts its performance.

-In the following write up we will explore how many PCIe lanes does M.2 slot use, how it is impacted by the version and the lane count and also touch on the best practices for getting the right SSDs.
+In the following write-up, we will explore how many PCIe lanes does M.2 slot use, how the version and the lane count impact it and also touch on the best practices for getting the right SSDs.

-Very briefly, the amount of PCIe lanes directly affect the overall throughput rate (speed) of the slot.
+The amount of PCIe lanes directly affects the slot’s overall throughput rate (speed).

-The higher the amount of lanes, the faster would the connected device perform.
+The higher the number of lanes, the faster the connected device performs.

 In addition to that, the version of the PCIe also has a significant impact on the speeds.